 A battle-tested rapper from the Bronx who turned personal turmoil into raw, chart-topping anthems of resilience and streetwise confidence.

-Remy Ma's story is one of hip-hop survival, marked by sharp lyrical prowess and public setbacks.
-Discovered by Big Pun and later becoming the fierce female voice of Terror Squad, she helped define the mid-2000s New York sound.
-Her solo debut, 'There's Something About Remy,' announced a major talent, but her career was interrupted by a six-year prison sentence.
-That period could have ended it all, but she engineered a remarkable comeback, winning a Grammy and dominating the charts with tracks like 'All the Way Up.'
-Her music, often a blend of unflinching autobiography and club-ready beats, and her very public personal life have cemented her status as a figure who embodies both the grit and the glamour of the rap game.
+Remy Ma released 'There's Something About Remy' in 2006, a solo debut that announced her as a major force in hip-hop.
+Discovered by Big Pun, she became the fierce female voice of Terror Squad, helping define the mid-2000s New York sound.
+Her career was interrupted by a six-year prison sentence.
+She engineered a remarkable comeback after her release, winning a Grammy and dominating the charts with tracks like 'All the Way Up.'
+Her music blends unflinching autobiography with club-ready beats.
+Her very public personal life adds to a figure who embodies both the grit and the glamour of the rap game.
+Born in 1981, she remains an active performer and cultural presence.

 1981–1996